 –REFERENCE: In Grayson #12—originally told in Detective Comics #369.
 Batman, Robin, and Batgirl bust some random crooks in the marshlands outside of Gotham.
 Afterward, Batgirl notices that Batman has contracted a rare type of swamp fever that will, unknown to the victim, sap him of strength until he has a complete collapse within a few days’ time.
 Knowing that the stubborn Batman would never take a week off even if he knew about his condition, Batgirl and Robin decide to form a partnership that excludes Batman so that they can patrol ahead of him and do the heavy lifting.
 Batgirl and Robin—riding in a brand new Bat-cycle with sidecar—successfully keep an increasingly suspicious Batman from facing any serious criminal threats for a few days until the Caped Crusader succumbs to his illness and passes out.
 Bruce takes a couple days of bed rest, but makes a full recovery.

 –REFERENCE: In Suicide Squad Vol. 4 #6-7.
-Batman apprehends the debuting Harley Quinn (Dr. Harleen Quinzel), who originally appears as Joker’s sidekick and love interest.
-Like in the Modern Age, Harley was Joker’s therapist at Arkham for some time, but became infatuated with him, became his lover, and helped him escape.
-The big difference in the New Age: Joker rewards Harley by dumping her in the same chemicals that turned him into the chalk-skinned green-haired freak that he is.
+Batman apprehends the debuting Harley Quinn (Dr. Harleen Quinzel), who reveals herself to be Joker’s sidekick and love interest.
+Like in the Modern Age, Harley was Joker’s therapist at Arkham for some time before becoming infatuated with him, becoming his lover, and helping him escape.
+The big difference in the New 52: Joker rewards Harley by dumping her in the same chemicals that turned him into the chalk-skinned green-haired freak that he is.
 Like Joker, Harley survives as a crazed psychopath with snow-white skin, but crimson and black hair instead of green.

 –FLASHBACK: From Batman Vol. 2 Annual #3.
 This “Engame” tie-in takes place “five years” prior to the time when Arkham Manor exists.
 Gotham Gazette reporter Tommy Blackcrow sneaks into Joker’s hideout and secretly listens in on the Clown Prince of Crime as he plans his next deadly gag with his henchmen and Harley Quinn.
 Joker discovers Blackcrow, who boldly chats with Joker until Batman and Robin crash the party to rescue him.